clambin/traefik-simple-auth/README.md

   -addr :8080 \                     # service directs to port 8080
-  -provider google \                # google is the auth provider -auth-prefix auth \               # prefix of the redirect URL configured in the auth provider -domains example.com \            # domain of the redirect URL -client-id <client-id> \          # auth provider Client ID -client-secret <client-secret> \  # auth provider Client Secret -secret c2VjcmV0Cg==              # secret used to protect the session cookie
+  -provider google \                # google is the auth provider -auth-prefix auth \               # prefix of the redirect URL configured in the auth provider -domain .example.com \            # only access requests for this domain -client-id <client-id> \          # auth provider Client ID -client-secret <client-secret> \  # auth provider Client Secret -secret c2VjcmV0Cg==              # secret used to protect the session cookie